mengrui-song/tablecheck-ruby-take-home/README.md

 - **Solution**: MongoDB's `find_one_and_update` with conditional filters ensures only one transaction succeeds
 - **Implementation**: Inventory check and decrement happen atomically in a single database operation

+#### Inventory Rollback Protection

+- **Problem**: Partial order failure could leave some items with reduced inventory while others fail
+- **Solution**: Track processed items and rollback all inventory changes if any item fails
+- **Implementation**: Failed orders restore all previously decremented inventory and save order as "failed" status

 #### Order Expiration System

 - **15-Minute Window**: Orders expire 15 minutes after placement if not completed